Susan Athey: Applied auction research

 Auctions were the reason Athey went into economics.
 She has contributed on all dimensions to research on auctions.
-Athey's theoretical work on collusion in repeated games applies to auctions.
-As well as her existence theorem for sets with private information, she has done an innovative job on the econometrics of auctions.
+Athey's theoretical work on collusion in repeated games has been applied to auctions.
 She has performed significant empirical work in econometrics of auctions.
+In fact, her existence theorem for sets with private information has done an innovative job on the econometrics of auctions.

-She also designed work that has had significant effects on business and public policy.
-Athey and Jonathan Levin examined the U.S. Forest Service's, oral ascending auctions for the rights to cut timber in the national forests.
+She also oversaw work that has had significant effects on business and public policy.
+Athey and Jonathan Levin examined the U.S. Forest Service's oral ascending auctions for the rights to cut timber in the national forests.
 Typically, a given tract contains several different species of timber-yielding trees.
 The Forest Service publishes an estimate of the proportions of the various species based on an inspection.
 Potential bidders then can conduct their inspections.
 Bids are multidimensional: amounts to be paid per unit for each species.
 The winner is determined by aggregating each bidder's offer using the Forest Service's estimated proportions.
 The actual amount the winner pays, however, is computed by applying the bid vector to the exact amounts that are ultimately harvested (the winner has two years to complete the harvest).
-These rules create an incentive for a bidder whose estimate of the proportions differs from that of the Forest Service to skew its bidding, raising the price bid for the species that the bidder believes are less common than does the Forest Service.
-Conversely lowering the price bid for the species that the bidder believes are more common than does the Forest Service.
+These rules create an incentive for a bidder whose estimate of the proportions differs from that of the Forest Service to skew its bidding, which raises the bid for species that the bidder believes are less common than does the Forest Service.
+Conversely, it lowers the bid for the species that the bidder believes are more common than does the Forest Service.
 For example, suppose there are two species and the Forest Service estimates that they are in equal proportions, but a bidder believes they are in dimensions 3:2.
-Then bids of ($100, $100) and ($50, $150) yield the same amount under the Forest Service proportions and so are equally likely to win, but the bidder's expected payments under the first and under the second differ).
+Then bids of ($100, $100) and ($50, $150) yield the same amount under the Forest Service proportions and so are equally likely to win, but the bidder's expected payments under the first and under the second differ.

-One of Athey's best-known works that deals with auctions is called “Comparing Open and Sealed Bid Auctions: Theory and Evidence from Timber Auctions."
+One of Athey's best-known works that deals with auctions is called "Comparing Open and Sealed Bid Auctions: Theory and Evidence from Timber Auctions."
 In this paper, Athey works with Johnathan Levin and Enrique Seira.
-She and her peers were interested in testing to see if the participation effects on auction were important.”
+She and her peers were interested in testing to see if the participation effects on auction were important.
 There are two types of auctions, open and sealed-bid auctions.
 Open auctions are where bidders are constantly outbidding one another until the last bidder gives up and the auction ends, and sealed-bid auctions are when individuals write down their bids and submit them, whoever has the highest bid wins.
 The data that they used came from the United States Forest Service auctions.
-As a conclusion, they found that participation matters.
+Their results indicated that participation type matters.
 It even matters more than what is actually taking place during the auctioning process.